Meguazy/distributed_chess/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 For details, see the `LICENSE` file included in the repository.